forwinder15/learndiesels/content/posts/2019-08-19--the-best-ratchet-for-professional-mechanics/index.md

 <iframe src="https://www.youtube.com/embed/DPIap5yO4_0" width="600" height="400"></iframe>

 Who makes the best ratchet for the money?
 Coming in the top spot for me is the **GearWrench 81210P.** This thing is the bomb 💣.
 I love the feel and the design.
 Watch this YouTube video above 👆 that shows it outlasting the snap-on.
 It is super strong.
 It has lasted a good long while now and shows no signs of wear.
 For my money I think this ratchet is the bee's knees.
 The one down side is the mail-in warranty.
 So, If you need the store/truck exchange look further but, I have owned this one 2 years no issues with heavy use.
+This is the best 3/8 ratchet for the money.

 I would recommend these things all day, but the proof is in the pudding as they say.
 Try one out yourself.
 [Check out the latest price on Amazon](https://amzn.to/36sNf8B)